yadalis/linkedinlearningsample/README.md

 ## IDE setup for Hot Module Replacement

 Remember to disable [safe write](https://webpack.github.io/docs/webpack-dev-server.html#working-with-editors-ides-supporting-safe-write) if you are using VIM or IntelliJ IDE, such as WebStorm.
-# linkedinlearningsample

-Hooking VS Code project to an existing github repo

-    After opening a new folder in VS code, click on init git icon under Code-Repo icon, which creates a local git repo and then do the following to connect local workspace to github repo git remote add origin https://github.com/yadalis/RODashboard.git
-        git pull origin master
-        git branch --set-upstream-to=origin/Master Master

-git remote -v -  to check the git repo name